 Top priority: relationships!
 Devote the first week of school to getting to know your students.
 Emirati culture is particularly chatty, so the best approach is to kick off the year with a series of communicative-based icebreakers.

-Use what you learned in the TESOL Diploma to elicit personal information, establish class rules and norms, and get a baseline on proficiency.
+Use what you learned in the TESOL certification to elicit personal information, establish class rules and norms, and get a baseline on proficiency.
 This is also the time to memorize your students’ names, including the father’s (an Arab’s second name).
 Reprimand a student by his full name and evoke the specter of the man you will be called should there be problems!

 Be the Teacher!